The optimality of word lengths. Theoretical foundations and an empirical study: Analysis

 \subsection{Substituting Kendall \texorpdfstring{$\tau$}{tau} correlation with Spearman \texorpdfstring{$\rho$}{rho} correlation in the definition of \texorpdfstring{$\Omega$}{Omega}}

 We use Spearman's $\rho$ correlation instead of Kendall's $\tau$ in the definition of $\Omega$ so as to understand if a different rank-correlation coefficient would lead to a change in the scale of variation of values of $\Omega$, turning them closer to those of $\Psi$.
-For every language in PUD, \autoref{tab:omega_tau_omega_ro_pud} shows the value of $\Omega$ based on Kendall $\tau$ correlation, indicated as $\Omega_{\tau}$, the value of $\Omega$ based on Spearman $\rho$ correlation, indicated as $\Omega_{\rho}$, and the values of the correlations involved in their calculation.
-When using $\rho$, the resulting values of $\Omega$ are very similar to the original ones, with slight increments not larger than 0.03.
+In \autoref{tab:omega_tau_omega_ro_pud}, we show $\Omega_\tau$, the original definition of $\Omega$, $\Omega_\rho$, the new definition of $\Omega$ that results from replacing $\tau$ by $\rho$, and all the correlations necessary to compute them.
+The values of $\Omega_\rho$ increase with respect to those of $\Omega_\tau$, but by no more than 10\%, suggesting that the rather low values of $\Omega$ compared to those of $\Psi$, are not due to the initial choice of $\tau$ to define $\Omega$ (\autoref{eq:Omega}).
+We suspect that the low values of $\Omega_\rho$ and $\Omega_\tau$ could originate from some similarity between $\tau$ and $\rho$ (e.g. both are rank correlation scores and then both may yield low values of $\Omega$) or the fact that the template of the definition of $\Omega_\rho$ and that of $\Omega_\tau$ is the same ($\Omega_\rho$ and $\Omega_\tau$ differ only in the choice of the correlation coefficient).
+However, that issue should be the subject of further research.

-\subsubsection{Stability under the null hypothesis}
+\subsection{Stability under the null hypothesis}

-We estimate $\expect[\eta]$, $\expect[\Psi]$ and $\expect[\Omega]$ under the null hypothesis of a random mapping of word frequencies into lengths by means of a Monte Carlo procedure over a maximum of $10^6$ randomizations.
-The goal it to confirm that $\Psi$ and $\Omega$ both yield values tending to zero (\autoref{tab:mathematical_properties_of_scores}) while checking if $\eta$ is eventually stable under that null hypothesis.
+We estimate $\expect[\eta]$, $\expect[\Psi]$, and $\expect[\Omega]$ under the null hypothesis of a random mapping of word frequencies into lengths by means of a Monte Carlo procedure over a maximum of $10^6$ randomizations.
+The goal is to confirm that $\Psi$ and $\Omega$ both yield values tending to zero (\autoref{tab:mathematical_properties_of_scores}) while checking if $\eta$ is eventually stable under that null hypothesis.

-The summary in \autoref{tab:opt_summary_null_kendall} confirms the predictions in \autoref{sec:stability_under_null_hypothesis}, namely that $\expect[\Psi]$ and $\expect[\Omega]$ are close to 0, while $\expect[\eta]$ takes values spread across its whole domain, ranging from a minimum of 0.23 in CV (duration) to a maximum of 0.91 in CV (characters).
-However, the values taken by $\expect[\eta]$ are not arbitrary (\autoref{fig:E[eta]_LminLr}), as the lower bound derived in \autoref{sec:theory} is actually a very accurate estimate of the expectation itself.
+The summary in \autoref{tab:opt_summary_null_kendall} confirms the predictions in \autoref{app:stability_under_null_hypothesis_theory}, namely that $\expect[\Psi]$ and $\expect[\Omega]$ are close to 0, while $\expect[\eta]$ takes values spread across its whole domain, ranging from a minimum of 0.21 in CV (duration) to a maximum of 0.91 in CV (characters).
+However, the values taken by $\expect[\eta]$ are not arbitrary: the lower bound derived in \autoref{app:stability_under_null_hypothesis_theory} is actually a very accurate estimate of the expectation itself (\autoref{fig:E[eta]_LminLr}).